PhysicsX/QTonRaspberryPi/QtRaspberryPiWithDocker6.6.1/README.md

 In this content, you can find a way to make cross compilation Qt6.6.1 for Raspberry pi 4 hardware with Docker isolation.
 The main advantage of the docker is to isolate the build environment, that means you can build the Qt without need of Raspberry pi (real hardware) and regardless of host software as long as you are able to run docker (and with QEMU) and you do not need to handle dependencies anymore (I am not kidding).
 It will be more easy and less painfull.

-I tested on ubuntu 22 and 20, regardless of version, I sucessfully compiled the Qt and build hello world application for raspberry pi.
+I tested on ubuntu 22 and 20, regardless of version, Qt is sucessfully compiled and build hello world application for raspberry pi.

 The steps will show you how to make your host environment(in this case ubuntu) ready and run the docker comamnds to build Qt6.6.1.
 But as I told you, you do not need to use ubuntu, as long as you run the Docker engine and QEMU then you should have same result.

+If you want to check with virtual machine you can find tutorial [Here](https://github.com/PhysicsX/QTonRaspberryPi/tree/main/QtRaspberryPi6.6.1).
+Steps are quite same, for this case you need raspberry pi.
+It is classical way that you can find in this repository.
+Or If you want more infromation, check old videos about it.
+If you want to understand theory in detail, you can watch this [video](https://www.youtube.com/watch?v=oWpomXg9yj0?t=0s) which shows how to compile Qt 6.3.0 for raspberry pi(only toolchain is not compiled).

 # Install Docker
 NOTE: If you see error during installation, then search on the internet how to install docker and qemu for your os.
 During time this steps can be different as you expect.